 Distress During Intimacy

 Intimate situations may intensify feelings of dysphoria, especially when interactions remind you of the mismatch between your body and identity.
-This can lead to avoidance of intimacy altogether.

 Desire for Physical Changes